mountaindude/open-url-from-qlik-sense-hub/README.md

 Use streams in Qlik Sense Enterprise for both Sense apps and links to any web site/URL.
 This way it's possible to gather both Sense apps and links to wikis, documentation, help pages, corporate tools etc within Sense streams.

+We achieve this by placing a reverse proxy in front of Qlik Sense.
+In this case [Traefik](https://traefik.io/traefik/) is used.
+They have an awesome open source version that does everything we need (and much, much more), it's battle proven many times over (2+ billion downloads...) and runs about anywhere you can think of (Linux, Windows, Docker, Kubernetes etc).
+If you are considering adding a reverse proxy to your client hosted Qlik Sense Enterprise environment, Traefik is an excellent choice.

 The Qlik Sense stream might look like this (with some annotations to show what's apps and what's web links):

 ![Qlik Sense hub with apps and web links](./qlik-sense-hub-with-web-links.png "Qlik Sense hub with apps and web links")